Miga, Quatchi, Sumi and Mukmuk

-Miga and Quatchi are the official mascots of the 2010 Winter Olympics, Sumi is the official mascot of the 2010 Winter Paralympics, and Mukmuk is their designated "sidekick" for both games, held in Vancouver, British Columbia, Canada.
+Miga and Quatchi were the official mascots of the 2010 Winter Olympics, Sumi was the official mascot of the 2010 Winter Paralympics, and Mukmuk was their designated "sidekick" for both games, held in Vancouver, British Columbia, Canada.
 The four mascots were introduced on November 27, 2007.
 They were designed by the Canadian and American design studio, Meomi Design.
 It was the first time (since Cobi and Petra) that the Olympic and Paralympic mascots were introduced at the same time.

 Development

 The emblem of 2010 Winter Olympics, "Ilanaaq the Inukshuk", was picked through an open contest.
-However, it met criticism from some aboriginal groups over its design, so the mascot artist was selected through a competition.
+However, it met criticism from some indigenous groups over its design, so the mascot artist was selected through a competition.

 Through a process where 177 professionals around the world submitted their ideas, five were made final.
 In December 2006, VANOC eventually selected concepts from Meomi Design.
 Formed in 2002, Meomi is a group comprising Vicki Wong, a Vancouver-born Canadian of Chinese descent who worked in graphic and web design, and Michael Murphy, born in Milford, Michigan, who worked in design and motion graphics.
 Writing for Sports Illustrated, experts Michael Erdmann and John Ryan, while making comments on the mascots of the Olympic Games held in Canada, pointed out that the Meomi character drawing styles "are more closely related to Urban Vinyl [...]".

 After the selection, Meomi provided more than 20 different concepts to VANOC, and three concepts were selected.
 The conception of the mascots was based on the local wildlife, as well as First Nations legends, mythologies and legendary creatures.
 During the design process, an early name for Quatchi was dismissed when the undisclosed word was found to have a rude connotation in another language.
 An animated video by Buck, a design studio based in New York and Los Angeles, with music provided by Kid Koala, was screened at the first public presentation of the mascots.
 Details about the mascots were kept secret until November 27, 2007, when they were unveiled to the public.